TSV 1860 Munich: 1900–1945

 In 1919 was renamed TSV München 1860.
 By the mid-1920s, they were playing football in the country's upper leagues, like the Bezirksliga Bayern, making a national semi-final appearance in 1927.
 Die Löwen challenged for the championship in 1931, but lost a 3–2 decider to Hertha BSC.
 Two years later, they made another semi-final appearance which they lost to Schalke 04.

-In 1933, German football was re-organized under the Third Reich into 16 top-flight divisions known as Gauligen.
-TSV joined the Gauliga Bayern where they earned second-place finishes in 1934, 1938, and 1939 before finally winning a division championship in 1941.
+After Adolf Hitler took power in 1933, German football was re-organized under the Third Reich into 16 top-flight divisions known as Gauligen.
+In opposition to their rivals Bayern Munich, TSV had affinities to Nazism even before 1933 and Nazi personnel took most high ranking positions at the club.TSV joined the Gauliga Bayern where they earned second-place finishes in 1934, 1938, and 1939 before finally winning a division championship in 1941.
 Their subsequent play-off appearance saw them finish second in their pool to finalist Rapid Wien.
 The following season they did not advance to the national play-off rounds, but did earn their first major honours by defeating Schalke 04 to win the Tschammerpokal, known today as the DFB-Pokal.
 TSV returned to the national play-offs again in 1943, progressing to the quarter-finals.

 Post war

 After World War II, 1860 played in the top flight Oberliga Süd as a mid-table side, but were relegated in 1955–56 after finishing last.
-1860 returned to the Oberliga Süd in 1957-58 where they stayed until winning the league championship in 1963.
+1860 returned to the Oberliga Süd in 1957–58 where they stayed until winning the league championship in 1963.
 By becoming champions, 1860 gained automatic entry into Germany's new professional league, the Bundesliga, ahead of rivals Bayern Munich, who would have to wait two seasons for their own top flight debut since the German Football Association (DFB) did not want two teams from the same city in the new league.
 Through the mid-1960s, 1860 won their second DFB-Pokal in 1964 and played the 1965 European Cup Winners' Cup final against West Ham United – losing 2–0.
 In 1966, they came away as Bundesliga champions and qualified for the 1966–67 European Cup, but lost 3–2 on aggregate against Real Madrid in the second round.
 On 3 June 1967, they finished as runner-up in the Bundesliga.